M A T T H E W

 Extro:

-And it came to pass, that when Jesus had finished these sayings,
+And it came to pass, when Jesus had finished these sayings,

 he departed from Galilee, and came into the coasts of Judaea beyond Jordan;